-- 2. Proper respect and courtesy must be shown to the Sensei and sparring partner at all times. - 3.
+- 2. Proper respect and courtesy must be shown to the Sensei and sparring partner always. - 3.
 NO contact is permitted to the face, neck, back, or groin. - 4.
 Light contact to the body and head is permitted. - 5.
 No sparring is permitted unless supervised by a Sr. Black Belt. - 6.
-We practice the following at all times.
+We always practice the following.

 MODESTY SELF-CONTROL

 COURTESY PERSEVERANCE

 INTEGRITY INDOMITABLE SPIRIT